Scientist (Fish Genetics)

 Note: Items marked * are not applicable to staff recruited as Home Country Internationals (nationals of the country of posting).
 All benefits are subject to terms and conditions.

 This position will be based at WorldFish’s HQ in Penang, Malaysia or another WorldFish program country, with significant travel to various countries in Africa and Asia.
 The initial employment contract will be for a 3-year period, with possibility for renewal depending on performance of and the availability of funding.
-Web-based interviews are expected to be held in July and August 2018 and short-listed candidates should be available to participate.
+Web-based interviews are expected to be held in September 2018 and short-listed candidates should be available to participate.
 The successful candidate should be available to commence as soon as possible.
 Due to the high volume of applicants for WorldFish positions, we appreciate all interest, but only short-listed candidates will be notified.

 WorldFish is committed to promoting a work environment where diversity of thought, style, culture and experience is valued.
 We support individual performance and potential in achieving our organizational goals and mission.
 We are an equal opportunities employer and strongly encourage women and nationals from developing countries to apply.